gpiozero/gpiozero/docs/development.rst

 ==========

-If you wish to run the GPIO Zero test suite, follow the instructions in :ref:`dev_install` above and then make the "test" target within the sandbox:
+If you wish to run the GPIO Zero test suite, follow the instructions in :ref:`dev_install` above and then make the "test" target within the sandbox.
+You'll also need to install some pip packages:

 .. code-block:: console

     $ workon python-gpiozero
-    (python-gpiozero) $ cd ~/python-gpiozero
+    (python-gpiozero) $ pip install coverage mock pytest (python-gpiozero) $ cd ~/python-gpiozero
     (python-gpiozero) $ make test